-

 Our values in the two organisations have psychological safety at their heart, directly in Nurture Health and Care Ltd, with Belonging, Creativity and Ambition.
 The Maslow Foundation built on Maslow’s Hierarchy of Needs, recognising that belonging and safety are crucial which creates self esteem and Hope, Joy and Meaning.

 Our meetings start with what our joyful moments and what we are proud of and although initially was an alien experience, learning about each other outside work and appreciating and celebrating our experiences enables us to understand each other and gave us the opportunity to support each other when things were hard in the outside world.
+A year later, we have not continued the agenda item but it is noticed.

 We have held our meetings in great locations, included our families and have organised opportunities to have fun together.